-Computational science is the combination of mathematics. software, computer science with high-performance computers (HPC), applied to the nation's most pressing scientific and technical challenges.
-It lets researchers model, simulate, visualize, prototype and analyze physical phenomenon that would otherwise be too expensive, too experimentally difficult or simply impossible to otherwise do-from global climate modeling to new energy technologies.
+Computational science is the combination of mathematics. software and computer science with high-performance computers (HPC), applied to the nation's most pressing scientific and technical challenges.
+It lets researchers model, simulate, visualize, prototype and analyze physical phenomena that would be too expensive, too experimentally difficult or simply impossible to do otherwise-from global climate modeling to new energy technologies.

-Through a deliberate vision, ASCR has pioneered the creation of a dynamic computational science community and talent pipeline bridging national labs, academia and industry; fostered the development of a mathematics, algorithm and software toolkit for tackling leading-edge challenges (see sidebar, this chapter, "To Take on Turbulence, DOE Applied was a fanciful dream: using equations to model and in computers.

-Mathematicians"); and enabled this research through worldleading supercomputing centers and the fastest science network providing access to those facilities.
+Through a deliberate vision, ASCR has pioneered the creation of a dynamic computational science community and talent pipeline bridging national labs, academia and industry; fostered the development of a mathematics, algorithm and software toolkit for tackling leading-edge challenges; and enabled this research through world-leading supercomputing centers and the fastest science network providing access to those facilities.
 This extensive human and technological infrastructure supports ASCR's Exascale Computing Project, the most ambitious HPC program in U.S. history.